reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 Process finished with exit code 0
 ```
 We can see from this output that the program runs on the thread named `main`.
 It does not wait for the `longRunningTask` to finish and proceeds to execute the next statement and prints `My program run ends...: main`.
 The coroutine executes concurrently on the same thread as we can see from the output of the two print statements in the `longRunningTask` function.

+We will next understand the different components of a coroutine in the following sections.

 ## Introducing Suspending Functions
 A suspending function is the main building block of a coroutine.
 It is just like any other regular function which can optionally take one or more inputs and return an output.
 The thread running a regular function blocks other functions from running till the execution is complete.
 This will cause a negative performance impact if the function is a long-running function probably pulling data with an external API over a network.